Skip to content

 tls:

-mode: Terminate # If protocol is `TLS`, `Passthrough` is a possible mode
+mode: Terminate # If protocol is `TLS`, `Passthrough` is another possible mode

 certificateRefs: